ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/optimization-problems/slides.md

 - What is the worst-case time complexity of this approach?

   - For a set $S$ with $|S| = n$, the powerset contains $2^n$ subsets
-  - In the worst case it must calculate quality of each of these subsets
+  - In the worst case it must calculate the quality of each of these subsets
   - Overall, the algorithm has a worst-case time complexity of $O(n \times 2 ^n)$

 </v-clicks>